B. Smith, model turned lifestyle guru, dead at 70

 The couple co-authored a book, “Before I Forget: Love, Hope, Help, and Acceptance in Our fight Against Alzheimer’s,” and have partnered with the Brain Health Registry.

-Smith, a native of Pennsylvania, began her career as a fashion model in Pittsburgh and went on to serve as a spokeswoman for Verizon, Colgate, Palmolive Oxy and McCornick’s Lawry seasonings.
+Smith, a native of Pennsylvania, began her career as a fashion model in Pittsburgh and went on to serve as a spokeswoman for Verizon, Colgate, Palmolive Oxy and McCormick’s Lawry seasonings.
 She hosted the nationally syndicated television show “B. Smith with Style” for nearly a decade, which aired on NBC stations.

 Smith is survived by Gasby, whom she married in 1992, and her stepdaughter Dana Gasby.

-Note: This story has been corrected to show the spelling of the seasonings brand Smith was a spokeswoman for is McCormick not McCornick.